 We should not fool ourselves, we are facing nothing less than a war; one without defined battlefields, without limit and without end.
-A war so all pervasive that it conditions our possibilities for existence, that it has become the standard for normalcy.
+A war so all pervasive that it conditions our possiblities for existence, that it has become the standard for normalcy.
 This is a war that structures our terrain, inspires our cities, and organizes our lines of movement through space.
 It is a war, nothing less, and it is on that plane that we must conceive our engagement.
-Pithy attempts to engage with passion are often poorly thought out, and just as often contact no strategic points of intervention.
-We see this often with the glorified lone wolf or the urban guerrilla, with their symbolic strikes against a symbolic enemy whatever their very material consequences.
-This engagement with the dynamics of history, mediate contingencies; it is on the level of immediate contingencies that engagement occurs; it is on this level that the decision must be made as to how we engage with total war.
+Pithy attempts to engage with passion are often of history, everything we do sets the conditions for future moments.
+We cannot opt out of the social war; the state is a logistics of force that operates to the degree that this deployment of force is total.
+Warfare has become generalized in a shifting dynamics of innumerable immediate contingencies; it is on the level of immediate contingencies that engagement occurs; it is on this level that the decision must be made as to how we engage with total war.
 What side we choose, whether we side with the state or with the insurgency, is one that we have to answer for ourselves, for our own arbitrary, provisional, conceptual reasons.
 The question of what this implies, as an immediate form of the decision, can only be answered in the moment of strategy, necessarily embedded as it is within the dynamics of this clash.
 We have to decouple action from passion and come to terms with the stakes and risks of fighting.
 Insurgency is neither romantic nor passionate, it is material, strategic, and often tragic.
 The ultimate tragedy is that we have been put in a position where this decision must be made at all, but once a decision is made, the conceptual question becomes secondary, trumped by the question of survival, and strategic movement.